Gojodzojo/program-mentorski/README.md

 * Unknown Function
 * Eggholder function

+Avaliable algorithms and their flags:
+* Ant Colony Optimization
+	* --L - optional, default is 10
+	* --ksi - optional, default is 1
+	* --q - optional, default is 0,9
+* Grey Wolf Optimizer
+* Equilibrium Optimizer
+	* --a1 - optional, default is 2
+	* --a2 - optional, default is 1
+	* --GP - optional, default is 0,5

+### Resume
 If the program was shut down during computations, you can resume its operation with the following command;
 ```
 dotnet run resume